Financial-Times/ft-origami/docs/component-spec/web-services.md

   * Require requests to API endpoints to contain an identification string set by the requesting application, in a `source` query string parameter.
 If the query parameter is missing, *must* return a `400 Bad Request` response status code.
 Requests to non-API endpoints such as the root path or `/__about` *should not* require the source parameter.

+    The only exception to this rule is when the service is replicating a third-party API.
+E.g. a Bower registry

     If you are using Node.js to build the service, then we provide [Express middleware to check source parameters](https://github.com/Financial-Times/source-param-middleware).

   * When an error occurs that prevents the service from returning the output requested, the HTTP response code *must* be in the `5xx` or `4xx` range